 Sudden changes in room temperature, eating spicy foods as well as stress can trigger hot flushes and sweats.

 This usually marks the start of the first stage of the menopause and is known medically as the Peri-menopause.
 Other symptoms such as irritability or low mood may also be present.
-These may appear or worsen in the week or so before each menstrual bleed and considered to be a form of PMS (Pre-menstrual syndrome).
+These may appear or worsen in the week or so before each menstrual bleed and are considered to be a form of PMS (Pre-menstrual syndrome).

 Sometimes a woman may go for a few months without a period, only for it to return with a vengeance.

-Excessively heavy periods may be an indication of fibroids affecting the womb or other gynaecological disorder, especially if accompanied by severe pain.
+Excessively heavy periods may be an indication of fibroids affecting the womb or another gynaecological disorder, especially if accompanied by severe pain.
 It is always best to consult a doctor if you experience these symptoms.

-Change in hormones during the menopause not only affects the regularity of the menstrual cycle.
+Changes in hormones during the menopause not only affects the regularity of the menstrual cycle.
 They can also cause breast pain or tenderness.
 This arises because the female hormones get thrown out of balance and is usually seen at around the time of ovulation or menstruation.